ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 A natural question, given that UltimApe's previous Twitter-archive project (Goliath, 2018) stalled at the implementation stage: why won't this one stall too?
 Several things have changed:

 - **There's a paid developer this time.** Goliath was a solo side project, fitting around UltimApe's executive function constraints.
 Hivesong isn't.
-Chris Johnson is being engaged to ship this, with funding to support that engagement.
+Chris is being engaged to ship this, with funding to support that engagement.
 Implementation is no longer dependent on UltimApe's capacity to grind through it alone.
 - **The data layer exists now.** In 2018, getting tweets out of Twitter required wrestling with rate-limited APIs and incomplete archive exports.
 Both problems are solved by Community Archive (which didn't exist yet) and the AT Protocol's explicit support for backdated imports (which didn't exist yet).
 The actual technical lift is dramatically smaller than it was in Goliath's era.
 - **Twitter's export format is a known quantity now.** Goliath stalled in part because Twitter kept changing the archive format mid-development.
 The format has been relatively stable for several years, and the tooling around it is mature.
 - **The architecture has been planned out for years.** As the 2021 email above shows, the design has been clear in UltimApe's head since at least then.
 What was missing was elbow grease, not vision.
 This project is structured to provide the elbow grease.